Knowledge of Neonatal Danger Signs

 Note: If less than three signs are stated, keep probing: “Are there any other warning signs you know?”

-Calculate the indicator’s value by dividing the number respondents aware of at least three of the pre-defined warning signs by the total number of respondents and multiplying the result by 100
+To calculate the indicator’s value, divide the number respondents aware of at least three of the pre-defined warning signs by the total number of respondents.
+Multiply the result by 100 to convert it to a percentage.

 1) Consider using a slightly revised indicator for assessing the knowledge of important caregivers such as mothers-in-law or husbands.